simplex-chat/simplexmq/README.md

 You can run your SMP server as a Linux process, optionally using a service manager for booting and restarts.

-Notice that `smp-server` requires `openssl` as run-time dependency.
+Notice that `smp-server` requires `openssl` as run-time dependency (it is used to generate server certificates during initialization).
 Install it with your packet manager:

 ```sh
 # For Ubuntu